 Course Registration Assistant Pilot Program

-The student group at the APSU Complete College America program identified problem areas in course registration from the students’ perspectives and experiences.
+The student group participating in Complete College America planning program on the campus of APSU identified problem areas in course registration from the students’ perspectives and experiences.

 - Upper-class students would like to have more actual advising time with their faculty advisor for guidance toward their degree and preparation for their post-graduate careers.